 I am a huge fan of carnitas, and love to make it at home.
 When I have a ton of time, that is.
-You see, while carnitas isn’t all that difficult to make, it does take a long time.
+You see, while traditional pork carnitas isn’t all that difficult to make, it does take a long time.
 It’s that slow and low cooking method that makes this Mexican pulled pork dish so delicious.

 Well, the instant pot is changing all of that.
 This nifty little kitchen gadget is cutting the time to make pork carnitas by at least half.
 And these instant pot carnitas are just as good as the oven made kind.

 The pork dish is so versatile, too.
 You can use it in burritos or tacos.
 It’s really delicious in lettuce wraps as well.
 Or, you can just serve up the meat with some rice and beans, some garden fresh salsa and chunky guacamole and go to town.
 Personally, that’s my favorite way to have instant pot carnitas.

 The good news is that this recipe makes a ton.
 I think it’s even better as leftovers.
 But, if you don’t want to eat Mexican pulled pork for days on end, or you don’t have a big family, you can freeze the leftovers.
 Just put it in a ziptop bag that’s designed for the freezer, or a storage container, and put the carnitas in there.
 It’ll keep for a couple months with no issues.

 And when you’re ready to have carnitas again, simply take the frozen leftovers out, and heat it up in a skillet.
 Yes, you can have instant pot pork carnitas from frozen.
 WHOA!
 Add a little bit of water, and steam the pork.
 It will probably absorb the water, and then you can toast the frozen carnitas leftovers in the skillet with a little oil to get that great crust.
 Sometimes, depending, I also add a little more garlic powder and some salt to the reheated leftovers as I’m sauteeing it.